pingcap/docs/sql-statements/sql-statement-split-region.md

 >
 > The following two session variables might affect the behavior of the `SPLIT` statement:
 >
 > - `tidb_wait_split_region_finish`: It might take a while to scatter the Regions.
-The duration depends on PD scheduling and TiKV loads.
+This duration depends on PD scheduling and TiKV loads.
 This variable is used to control when executing the `SPLIT REGION` statement whether to return the results to the client until all Regions are scattered.
-If set to `1` (by default), TiDB returns the value only when the scattering is completed.
-If set to `0`, TiDB returns the results regardless of the scattering.
+If its value is set to `1` (by default), TiDB returns the results only after the scattering is completed.
+If its value is set to `0`, TiDB returns the results regardless of the scattering status.
 > - `tidb_wait_split_region_timeout`: This variable is to set the execution timeout of the `SPLIT REGION` statement, in seconds.
 The default value is 300s.
 If the `split` operation is not completed within the duration, TiDB returns a timeout error.

 ### Split Table Region